li-zhang1/host-my-personal-website-on-aws/README.md

 - Point the record to the S3 website endpoint (US East N. Virginia).
 - Use a Simple routing policy for efficient domain resolution.

-### 5. Setting up a CI/CD pipeline to automatically deploy your GitHub repository to an AWS S3 bucket

-- Set Up OIDC Authentication for GitHub Actions
-    - Create an IAM Role for GitHub Actions
-    - Attach an S3 Access Policy
-    - Add a Trust Policy for GitHub
-- Use IAM Role in GitHub Actions Workflow

-#### ✅ Benefits of Using OIDC for GitHub Actions

-✔ **No long-term AWS access keys** stored in GitHub.
-✔ **More secure** than hardcoded credentials.
-✔ **GitHub Actions dynamically assumes the IAM role** when needed.
-✔ **Follows AWS security best practices** (least privilege principle).

 ## Technologies Used